 It is thought that multiple sclerosis symptoms result when an immune system attack affects myelin, the protective insulation surrounding nerve fibers of the central nervous system.
 For individuals with MS, myelin is destroyed and replaced by scars of toughened sclerotic tissue.
 Some underlying nerve fibers are permanently severed, and the damage manifests in multiple places within the central nervous system — providing the disease with its name.

 While no cure for multiple sclerosis has been discovered yet, a few FDA-approved medications are available for the long-term treatment of MS. These meds have been shown to decrease the number and severity of MS flare-ups, and possibly postpone progression of the disease.
 In addition, numerous therapeutic and technological advances are assisting people with managing symptoms.

-Contact At Home Independent Living, experts in eldercare Syracuse, NY and the surrounding area trusts, to find out how our senior caregivers can help a multiple sclerosis patient feel enabled, motivated and connected to others.
+Contact At Home Independent Living to find out how our senior caregivers can help individuals with multiple sclerosis feel enabled, motivated and connected to others.
 Feel free to call us anytime at 315.579.HOME (4663) to schedule a free, in-home consultation or to learn more about our services for elderly care in Liverpool, NY and the surrounding area.